GoogleCloudPlatform/sap-deployment-automation/stacks/WebDisp/README.md

 See the README at the root of the repository for instructions common to all stacks.

+# General Remarks

+Web Dispatcher version 7.77 (latest SP) should be used with RHEL 7.7 and SuSe 12.
+There might be some package inconsistencies with WD 7.81.
+I used SAPWEBDISP_SP_341-80004425.SAR
+Together with SAP Web Dispatcher SAR file, you should provide a SAP Host Agent SAR file  (ie SAPHOSTAGENT51_51-20009394.SAR) should be uploaded to a GCS bucket.
+Also, SWPM2.0 will be used for the installation.
+Example GCS bucket structure & contents:

+gs://<bucket-name>/WebDispatcher/750/WEBDISP/SAPHOSTAGENT51_51-20009394.SAR
+gs://<bucket-name>/WebDispatcher/750/WEBDISP/SAPWEBDISP_SP_341-80004425.SAR
+gs://<bucket-name>/WebDispatcher/750/SWPM2.0 -> UNPACKED SWPM, NOT SAR!

 ## Deploying the stack

 Copy stacks/WebDisp/vars/deploy-vars.yml and populate it with the variables as described below.